-Clytie, who was either a water nymph or a princess of the ancient city of Babylon, fell in love with Apollo, god of the sun.
-For a time the god returned her love, but then he tired of her.
-The forlorn Clytie sat, day after day, slowly turning her head to watch Apollo move across the sky in his sun chariot.
+Clytie, who was either a water nymph or a princess of the ancient city of Babylon, fell in love with Apollo, the god of the sun.
+The god returned her love for a time, but then he tired of her.
+So the forlorn Clytie sat, day after day, slowly turning her head to watch Apollo move across the sky in his sun chariot.
 Eventually, the gods took pity on her and turned her into a flower.
 In some versions of the myth, she became a heliotrope or a marigold, but most accounts say that Clytie became a sunflower.

 The violet, which grows low to the ground and has small purple or white flowers, appeared in an ancient Near Eastern myth that probably inspired the Greek and Roman myth of Venus and Adonis.
 According to this story, the great mother goddess Cybele loved Attis, who was killed while hunting a wild boar.
 Where his blood fell on the ground, violets grew.

-The Greeks believed that violets were sacred to the god Ares and to Io, one of the many human loves of Zeus.
-Later, in Christian symbolism, the violet stood for the virtue of humility, or hum ble modesty, and several legends tell of violets springing up on the graves of virgins and saints.
+The Greeks believed that violets were sacred to the god Ares and Io, one of the many human loves of Zeus.
+Later, in Christian symbolism, the violet stood for the virtue of humility, or humble modesty, and several legends tell of violets springing up on the graves of virgins and saints.
 European folktales associate violets with death and mourning.

 - Back to Flowers in Mythology: Roles of Flowers